olivierjeunen/sequential-skip-prediction/README.md

 # WSDM Cup 2019 Sequential Skip Prediction Challenge - 5th Place Solution
 This repository contains the source code for our approach to the 2019 WSDM Cup Sequential Skip Prediction Challenge.
 We achieved the 5th position under the 'Adrem Data Lab' team.
+More information on the competition, as well as the dataset, can be found [here](https://www.crowdai.org/challenges/spotify-sequential-skip-prediction-challenge).

 Our solution comprises a modular, scalable and data-efficient pipeline, a minimum of feature engineering and a single recurrent neural network architecture trained with a custom weighted loss function.